$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Almost Frobenius structures for stability conditions: ADE case

-In the prequel \cite{IQ}, we describe the conjectural Almost Frobenius structure on $\QStab_s^{\circ}\DXQ$ for a Dynkin quiver $Q$.
-When $Q$ is of type A, $\DXQ=\DX$ where $\surf$ is a (graded) disk with $n+1$ marked point on its boudnary (and $\TT$ a full formal arc system of $\surf$).
-Then putting the results of Theorem~\ref{thm:q=x}, Theorem~\ref{thm:HW_Quad_iso} and Proposition~\ref{prop:uc=HS}, that identifying space $\QStab_s^{\circ}\D_\XX(A_n)$ of $q$-stability conditions and
+When $Q$ is of type A, i.e., $\surf=\dd$ is a (graded) disk with $n+1$ marked points on its boundary as in Section~\ref{sec:A}.
+Take a full formal arc system $\TT$ of $\dd$ and we identify $\DXQ=\DX$.